yaroslavros/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 Note: Static API keys are an anti-pattern for agent identity.
 They lack cryptographic binding, cannot convey attestation or provenance, and are difficult to rotate or scope, making them unsuitable for secure Agent-to-Agent authentication or authorization.

-# Agent Attestation
+# Agent Attestation - Pieter
 Key point - agent attestation is the equivalent of identiy proofing. there are numerous mechanisms through which this may be achieved, which are deployment and risk specific.
 Reference WIMSE and SPIFFE approaches here.

-# Agent Credential Provisioning
+# Agent Credential Provisioning - Pieter
 Key point - credentials are dynamically provisioned at runtime, they are short lived to remove need for expiry management.
 Provisioning includes initial provisioning and rotation.
 Refer to SPIFFE and WIMSE.
 Maybe hint at using SCIM here?

-# Agent Authentication
+# Agent Authentication - Pieter
 Key point - agents may authenticate in a number of ways based on credentials, supported protocols and environment.
 Distinguish between network and application layer.
 Refernece WIMSE.

 ## Network layer authentication